 - Mandating the administration of Rh-negative drugs

-Mifeprex has been used by millions of individuals seeking medical abortion care and has found to be safe and effective during the first nine weeks of pregnancy.
-Since its FDA approval in 2000, studies on mifepristone have proven not only is it more than 97% effective, but the side-effects are mild (i.e. cramping, fatigue, nausea) and the rate of severe adverse side-effects (i.e. hemorrhage, infection, and ongoing pregnancy) is very low.
-This petition suggests that not only is mifepristone and misoprostol ineffective, but both cause severe health complications and death.
-These new proposed requirements will jeopardize current abortion care in Maryland by limiting where, when, and how one can access Mifeprex and medical abortions.
+Mifeprex has been used by millions of individuals seeking medication abortion care and has found to be safe and effective during the first nine weeks of pregnancy.
+These new proposed requirements will jeopardize current abortion care in Maryland by limiting where, when, and how one can access Mifeprex and medication abortions.
 The outcome: pushing abortion care access out of reach for even more people in our state.
 We’ll never stop fighting to protect and expand this fundamental human right, but we need you!

 FDA Comment Regulations and Instructions